ohitstom/spicetify-extensions/quickQueue/README.md

 ### Usage

-Hover over tracklist row and click add/remove from queue.
+- Hover over tracklist row and click add/remove from queue
+- Hold the shift key, or right click to play next in queue

 ### Compatibility